 In this paper, we focus on defending against model stealing in image classification tasks via model ownership verification.
 Specifically, given a suspicious model $S$, the defender intends to identify whether it is stolen from the victim model $V$.
-We argue that a model ownership verification is promising in practice if and only if it satisfies both two requirements simultaneously, as follows:
+We argue that a model ownership verification is promising in practice if and only if it satisfies both requirements simultaneously, as follows:

-\begin{definition}[Two Necessary Requirements] \end{definition} \begin{itemize} \item \emph{Effectiveness}: The defense could accurately identify whether the suspicious model is stolen from the victim no matter what model stealing is adopted. \item \emph{Harmlessness}: The defense brings no additional security risks ($e.g.$, backdoor), $i.e.$, the model trained with the watermarked dataset should have similar prediction behaviors to the one trained with the benign dataset. \end{itemize}
+\begin{definition}[Two Necessary Requirements] \end{definition} \begin{itemize} \item \emph{Effectiveness}: The defense can accurately identify whether the suspicious model is stolen from the victim no matter which model stealing method is used. \item \emph{Harmlessness}: The defense brings no additional security risks ($e.g.$, backdoor), $i.e.$, the model trained with the watermarked dataset should have similar prediction behaviors to the one trained with the benign dataset. \end{itemize}